fabiooliveira1/quake-log-parser/README.md

 # Quake Log Parser

-This project is meant to be able to read, parse and present the data contained in a Quake log
+This project is meant to read, parse and present the data contained in a Quake log

 ## Dependencies